alexwlchan/get-mobi-cover-image/README.md

 I couldn't find an existing tool to do that, but I did find some code that does the hard work of parsing a MOBI file -- this script ties it all together into that single-purpose tool.

+It's a standalone tool because all the MOBI parsing code I found is GPL-licensed.
+By making it a separate script I can shell out to, the GPL license is contained to the thin wrapper script.

 ## Installation